Zakarid dynasty: 11th-12th Centuries

 Both brothers left several bilingual inscriptions across the Armeno-Georgian border lands and built several churches and forts, such as the Harichavank Monastery and Akhtala Monastery in northern Armenia.
 The family went in decline with the establishment of Mongol power in the Caucasus.

+Offices in the Georgian government

+The Zakarids held some of the highest offices in the Georgian government.
+Ivane I Zakarian was the first Atabeg of the Georgian kingdom under King Tamar from 1207 and remaining in office until his death in 1227.
+From 1217, he also became Amirspasalar, Commander-in-Chief of the Georgian army, thus creating a new unified office of Atabeg-Amirspasalar.
+This high office was inherited by his son Avag Zakarian in 1227, and by Zakare III Zakarian in 1250.
+They resisted the invasions of the Khwarizmians of Jalal al-Din as well as the Mongol invasions of Georgia in 1221-1235, but the Mongol victors gave the office to the renegade Sadun of Mankaberd in 1272.
+In 1281, Demetrius II of Georgia blocked Sadun's son Khutlubuga from getting the office of atabeg, and instead promoted Tarsaich Orbelian of the Orbelians.
+Khutlubuga then conspired to have Demetrius II executed by the Mongols in 1289, and finally obtained the atabegate.
+The Zakarids recovered the office of atabeg in the early 14th century.
+From 1306, the office definitively went away from the Zakarids, as Sargis II Jaqeli was made Amirspasalar and Atabeg of the Kingdom of Georgia by his nephew, King George V "the Brilliant".

+Mongol and Later History

-When the Khwarezms invaded the region, Dvin was ruled by the aging Ivane, who had given Ani to his nephew Shahnshah, son of Zakare.
+When the Khwarazmian Empire invaded the region, Dvin was ruled by the aging Ivane, who had given Ani to his nephew Shahnshah, son of Zakare.
 Dvin was lost, but Kars and Ani did not surrender.
 However, when Mongols took Ani in 1236, they had a friendly attitude towards the Zakarids.
 They confirmed Shanshe in his fief, and even added to it the fief of Avag, son of Ivane.
-Further, in 1243, they gave Akhlat to the princess T’amt’a, daughter of Ivane.
+Further, in 1243, they gave Akhlat to the princess Tamta, daughter of Ivane.

 After the Mongols captured Ani in 1236, the Zakarids ruled not as vassals of the Bagratids, but rather the Mongols.
 The later kings of Zakarids continued their control over Ani until the 1360, when they lost to the Kara Koyunlu Turkoman tribes, who made Ani their capital.

+In the 18th century the branch of the Zakarids–Mkhargrdzeli entered the ranks of the Russian Empire nobility and became known as Argutinsky-Dolgorukov.